ligato/docs/docs/plugins/vpp-plugins.md

 The trace feature is disabled by default.

-The trace plugin supports several configuraion items for the VPP health-check probe:
+The trace plugin supports several configuration items for the VPP health-check probe:

   - `health check probe interval`: time between health check probes
   - `health check reply timeout`: if this timer pops, probe is considered failed